srinudl/test-maven/README.md

 mvn test: It runs unit tests for the project.

-nvn package: This step packages the compiled code in distributable format like JAR or WAR.
+mvn package: This step packages the compiled code in distributable format like JAR or WAR.

 Integration test: It runs the integration tests for the project.